Eggbertx/go-forms/README.md

 # go-forms
 A package for simplifying parsing and basic validation of HTTP forms into Go structs using struct tags.
 It supports strings, boolean values (set to true if the field value is "on" or "1", and false otherwise), numeric types, and slices of the same types.

+It also supports embedded structs and pointers to embedded structs, but because of the way Go addresses the inner struct, the struct being embedded **must be exported**.
+The outer struct does not need to be exported.

 ## Usage

 ```Go